meteorqqq/paper-review-system-docs/README.md

 This script will:
 - Check for all dependencies
+- **Prompt for API keys configuration** (OpenAI and Google API keys)
 - Start the Ollama service (port 11434)
 - Start the ScienceBeam service (port 8080)
 - Start the Streamlit application (port 8501)

+### API Key Configuration

+When you run the script for the first time, it will check for existing API keys and prompt you to enter them if none are found:

+1. When prompted `"No API configuration found.
+Would you like to configure API keys now? (y/n)"`, enter `y` to configure API keys
+2. Enter your OpenAI API key when prompted (or leave empty to skip)
+3. Enter your Google API key when prompted (or leave empty to skip)

+The keys will be stored securely in a `.api_keys` file in your project directory and automatically loaded on subsequent script runs.

+To update your API keys later, you can either:
+- Edit the `.api_keys` file directly
+- Delete the `.api_keys` file and restart the services to be prompted again

 ### Accessing the Interface